SekouDiaoNlp/SekouDiaoNlp/README.md

 I am a Natural Language Processing and AI/Machine Learning software engineer, passionate about developing open source tools that make language learning and research more accessible.

+I program mainly in C and Python and I am currently learning nim and Rust.

 One of my flagship projects is [mlconjug3](https://github.com/SekouDiaoNlp/mlconjug3), the ultimate tool for anyone looking to master verb conjugation in multiple languages.
 With advanced Machine Learning techniques, you can easily conjugate verbs in multiple languages.
 Whether you're a language student, teacher, developer, or researcher, mlconjug3 is the perfect tool to take your language skills to the next level.

 I am also a contributor and maintainer of [nimporter](https://github.com/Pebaz/nimporter), a library that allows seamless import and packaging of Nim extensions for Python built with Nimpy.
 Nimpy is a powerful library that enables interoperability between Nim and Python, and nimporter's role is to make it even easier for users to access and use these libraries, without needing to have any knowledge of Nim.